 PrEP (Pre-Exposure Prophylaxis)

-Order doctor prescribed PrEP medicine with free and discreet delivery.
+Order doctor prescribed PrEP medication with free and discreet delivery.

 One of our doctors will review your order and prescribe a treatment if suitable.
 How to Order

-If you are at risk of being exposed to HIV, our service allows you to get a prescription for PrEP, quickly and easily.
+If you are at risk of getting HIV, our service lets you get a prescription for PrEP quickly and easily to protect you.
+We also offer a range of PrEP test kits.

 Why choose us?